Tmc802/FordLandingPage/README.md

 # FordLandingPage

-A stylish Ford Landing page that I created for the front end. using HTML and CSS.
+A side project for a stylish Ford Landing page that I created that is all front end. used HTML and CSS.
+Made the landing page mobile friendly and responsive.